 “Most studio players get paid by the whole note, by the pound for chordal backgrounds for singers.” said Zappa in a 1983 interview with Mix.
 They don’t want to sweat.
 I mean, the hardest thing in Lumpy Gravy was this one section where everybody had to play in 5/8.
 In 1966 when that session took place, you never saw anybody hand you a piece of music in 5/8.
 It just wasn’t done.
 But with the proper amount of rehearsal, there are guys who can play the stuff.”

-Lumpy Gravy certainly had a sizable influence, both on rock and avant-garde: Captain Beefheart‘s Trout Mask Replica, released one year later, takes a similarly chaotic approach.
+Lumpy Gravy had a sizable influence on both rock and avant-garde artists over the years: Captain Beefheart‘s Trout Mask Replica, released only one year later, takes a similarly chaotic approach.
 But equally telling is that Zappa himself regarded it as one of his masterworks.

 “For him, every album was just part of the same composition and everything was all one big piece of music,” said Zappa’s wife Gail in a 2008 interview with Vanity Fair.
 “But the three particular pieces that he considered his absolute masterwork were Lumpy Gravy, We’re Only in It for the Money and Civilization Phase 3.”